cawel/notes-binder/en/documentaries/The Story of India/Episode 5 - The Meeting of Two Oceans.md

 * Multan was his base from which he raided the rest of India
 * Mahmoud led a dozen expeditions into India
 * the most famous was in 1025 (with 20 000 camels), in order to attack Somnath
+* in Somnath, Mahmoud destroys the temple of Shiva and all idols there

 ## The Clash between Islam and Hinduism
 * historian Al Biruni (who was no fan of Mahmoud) said that the 12 great plundering expeditions engendered a hatred among Hindus for the Turks (the Muslims)